-Introduction:
+In consultation meeting with SSID on the 12th September 2013, UNDP and Ministry of Co-Operatives agreed to implement pilot activities on strengthen Institutional capacity for vocational trainings in Mandalay Region including the activities of mapping vocational training institutions; Institutional capacity assessment of Saunder Weaving School; and Provide vocational trainings in UNDP targeted 7 States/Regions via SSID technical team.
+The latter will be delivered through output 5.

 Institutional Capacity Assessment of Saunder Weaving School has been conducted in March 2014 in Amarapura Township, Mandalay Region.
-Debriefing has been done both in UNDP and SSID in Nay Pyi Taw on the 3rd April 2014.

 The Institutional Capacity Assessment report for Saunder Weaving School was received in June 2014 including capacity development plan for the said institution.
+UNDP has consulted with SSID recently to develop project document for Weaving Centre of Excellence during the 4th Quarter of 2014 with the output board approval.

 How has the gender dimension been addressed: Please describe specific results achieved in the area of gender mainstreaming (if any) with a brief narrative: